-All user measures are listed in the top drop-down menu.
+All the custom measures are listed in the top drop-down menu.
 The formula area is updated according to the selected measure.
-The selected measure can be copied, renamed or deleted with the tool button next to the user measure list.
-Note that a user measure should be explicitly removed from all measure groups before being deleted.
+The selected measure can be copied, renamed or deleted with the tool button next to the custom measure list.
+Note that a custom measure should be explicitly removed from all measure groups before being deleted.

 The main part of the dialog deals with the editing of the selected measure.
 The first parameter is the unit dimension of the result values generated by this measure.
 This unit dimension will be combined with the unit of the analysed label image to determine the exact unit of the output result values.
-If the measure dimension is Area and the coordinate unit of the input image is cm, the unit of output values will be cm^2 .
+If the measure dimension is Area and the coordinate unit of the input image is cm, the unit of the output values will be $cm^2$ .

 The second parameter is the measure's mathematical formula.
-The formula syntax supports a set of basic operators and mathematical functions to be used with existing measures.
-Supported operators are listed on the left of the formula area.
+The formula syntax supports a set of basic operators and mathematical functions to be used with the existing measures.
+The supported operators are listed on the left of the formula area.
 Available functions and measures are listed below the formula area.
 As a shortcut, you can double-click or drag-and-drop keywords from the bottom list into the formula area.